 tools you light - table

-Tools You Light is a table lamp designed and manufactured in collaboration with two craftsmen in Berlin and Brandenburg, Germany who specialize individually in wood and metal, respectively.
+The Tools You Light Table lamp is designed and manufactured in collaboration with two craftsmen in Berlin and Brandenburg, Germany who specialize individually in wood and metal, respectively.

 The idea was to epitomize two traditional crafts techniques - wood turning and metal spinning - in one object.
 A lampshade is created by spinning an aluminum sheet over a tool in the positive form which is turned in beech wood.
 In the spinning process the grain texture of the wood is transferred onto the soft metal.

 The Tools You Light table lamps combine traditional crafts with new technology and design, complementing the Tools You Bake project which also highlights the story behind the process.
 Both projects celebrate and support local craftsmanship in the Berlin-Brandenburg area.